nirv-ai/docs/docker/README.md

 ###################### basic workflow
 # start the registry
-./script.registry.sh run
+registry.sh run
 # push running containers to registry
-./script.registry.sh tag_running
+registry.sh tag_running
 # or tag a specific image
-./script.registry.sh tag someImageName:development
+registry.sh tag someImageName:development

 ##################### usage
 ## ensure the ENV vars are set
 ## its setup to point for local development at dev.nirv.ai
-./script.registry.sh poop
+registry.sh poop

 > run: runs a registry
 > reset: purges and restarts a registry